 - Child Bereavement UK run a free Helpline on 0800 02 888 40.
-They have support groups, offer counselling and they can help siblings through a bereavement.
+They have support groups for bereaved parents, offer counselling and they can help siblings through a bereavement.

 - Bliss has a range of information on their website, and a booklet on overcoming loss.